The Ultimate Carnival Packing List: What to Bring for Carnival in the Caribbean

 - Prep Early: Start early to avoid last-minute stress.

-9. Why Trinidad Carnival is Worth It
+Why Carnival is Worth It

-Check Out These Carnival Related Posts
+Check Out These Carnival-Related Posts

 Where to Celebrate Caribbean Carnivals in the US